Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 This post is all about winter hiking.

-In this article, I will lay out my best tips that I have learned along the way, kind of in a list.
+In this article, I will lay out my best tips and tricks that I have learned along the way.
 So, here are my best tips for winter hiking.

 1. Winter Hiking Gear (Buying and Bringing the Right Gear)